DailyMatters/CSSAnimation/README.md

     }
 ```

-We are explicitly telling that the animation ( @keyframes ) to use is the one called 'example', and the animation will take 4 seconds.
+We are explicitly telling that the animation ( @keyframes ) to use is the one called 'example', and that the animation will take 4 seconds.

 (Ongoing)